TokSuite: Measuring the Impact of Tokenizer Choice on Language Model Behavior: Findings

 \paragraph{Structural Limitations in Mathematical and STEM Content} Technical content presents unique tokenization challenges extending beyond vocabulary coverage.
-Analysis of mathematical and STEM content reveals critical tokenizer dependencies, with models showing significant performance degradation (average drops of 0.23 for LaTeX and 0.29 for STEM content, see Table \ref{tab:multilingual_tokenization_robustness}).
+Analysis of mathematical and STEM content reveals critical tokenizer dependencies, with models showing significant performance degradation (average drops of 0.22 for LaTeX and 0.28 for STEM content (see Table \ref{tab:multilingual_tokenization_robustness})).
 Even in simplified text completion format with mild technical notation, models exhibit vulnerability to descriptive STEM content.
-The clearest example of destructive tokenization is XGLM, with the highest LaTeX performance drop (0.30) and notable performance drop for STEM (0.29).
-This is likely due to XGLM's tokenizer employing an aggressive normalization strategy that creates a stark performance trade-off.
-It excels at ignoring superficial text styling but fails significantly on technical domains like STEM and LaTeX, where its ``lossy'' pre-processing destroys the essential structural and spatial information required for comprehension.
-These domains rely heavily on precise whitespace treatment, symbol placement, and structural conventions---parallel to challenges in coding tasks where spacing and formatting carry semantic meaning.
+These domains rely heavily on precise whitespace treatment, symbol placement, and structural conventions parallel to challenges in coding tasks where spacing and formatting carry semantic meaning.
 See \cref{sec:math-and-sci-case-study} for a detailed case study.

 \paragraph{Universal Challenges Across Tokenizers} Formatting presents a universal challenge.
-Unicode styling and character transformations degrade performance consistently across nearly all models, with an average drop of 0.53---the highest drop observed (see Tables~\ref{tab:multilingual_tokenization_robustness}, \ref{tab:style_nfkc}, \ref{tab:style_other}).
+Unicode styling and character transformations degrade performance consistently across nearly all models, with an average drop of 0.53, the highest drop observed (see Tables~\ref{tab:multilingual_tokenization_robustness}, \ref{tab:style_nfkc}, \ref{tab:style_other}).
 XGLM shows strong robustness to these perturbations thanks to its NFKC normalization during preprocessing.
 While this mitigates performance degradation from styled characters, it also means that the tokenizer cannot faithfully represent or generate the diverse Unicode formatting present in real-world text.

+\paragraph{Scaling Effects on Tokenization Robustness} \toksuite remains a challenging benchmark across different model capacities.
+In a controlled experiment with identically trained Llama-3.2 models of varying sizes (300M, 1B, and 7B), we found minimal variation in robustness across model scales, with average performance drops of 0.26, 0.26, and 0.22, respectively (\cref{tab:llama-scale}).
+While canonical performance (\cref{tab:llama-scale-canonical}) notably improves, robustness remains mostly similar across all perturbations except those related to noise.